Pectus Excavatum: Vacuum Bell Device

 How Do We Use the Vacuum Bell at Home?

 Your child's health care provider will go over the instructions with you about how to use the vacuum bell at home.

 - Place the device on the chest.
 The center of it should be on top of the deepest part of your child's pectus excavatum.

 - Use the hand pump to suck the air out of the device.
-If your health care provider told you to pump to a certain pressure, follow those instructions.
-Otherwise, pump until you see your child's chest wall rise.

 - Leave the device on your child's chest for the amount of time recommended by your health care provider.